By continuing to use this website, you agree to the Terms of Service & Privacy Policy

 Summary

-Kabuki syndrome is a rare, multisystem disorder characterized by multiple abnormalities including distinctive facial features, growth delays, varying degrees of intellectual disability, skeletal abnormalities, and short stature.
+Kabuki syndrome is a rare, multisystem disorder characterized by multiple abnormalities including distinctive facial features, growth delays, varying degrees of intellectual disability, skeletal abnormalities and short stature.
 A wide variety of additional symptoms affecting multiple different organ systems can potentially occur.
 The specific symptoms associated with Kabuki syndrome can vary greatly from one person to another.
-To date, changes (mutation) in one of two genes leads to Kabuki syndrome.
+To date, changes (pathogenic variants or mutations) in one of two genes lead to Kabuki syndrome.
 The first gene is KMT2D (formerly MLL2) and the second gene, which accounts for fewer cases of Kabuki syndrome, is KDM6A.
 Clinical genetic testing is available for both genes.

 Introduction

 In addition to growth deficiency, children with Kabuki syndrome may also have mild to moderate intellectual disability.
-Severe intellectual disability is extremely rare and some children have no intellectual disability.
+Severe intellectual disability is extremely rare, and some children have no intellectual disability.
 Some children may have seizures, diminished muscle tone (hypotonia) and microcephaly, a condition in which the circumference of the head is abnormally small.
 Seizures can develop right after birth (neonatal period) or as late as 12 years of age.
 One rare cause of seizures occurring right after birth is very low blood sugar due to too much insulin (hyperinsulinism).
 This requires immediate treatment to avoid damage to the brain.
 All neonates with a known or suspected diagnosis of Kabuki syndrome should undergo routine blood sugar monitoring for the first few days of life.
+If an infant has low blood sugar after birth, further blood studies should be completed to evaluate for hyperinsulinism.
+This evaluation is typically done in consultation with a hormone specialist (endocrinologist).

 Some children with Kabuki syndrome experience speech delays.
 Palate abnormalities and hearing loss may contribute to speech delays.
 Some children with Kabuki syndrome may develop behavioral abnormalities including anxiousness and a tendency to fixate on objects or activities.
 They may also dislike certain stimuli including certain noises, smells or textures.
 Some children with Kabuki syndrome appear to be particularly fond of music.
 A learning environment that stresses audio-verbal learning over visual learning may be helpful.